All Time DX Lists

-The oldest list summarises long distance reception of stations in North America, but similar lists have been created for South America, Central America, Africa and Asia.
-Before the 1980s lists were published infrequently but with advent of computers it became easier to compile data and lists have been published annually.
+The oldest list compiles records of stations in North America heard here, but similar lists have been created for South America, Central America, Africa and Asia.
+Before the 1980s lists were updated and published infrequently but with advent of computers it became easier to compile data and lists have been published annually.
 Initially the lists were published in Medium Wave News or as paper supplements as they grew in size.
-More recently they have been published on an annual CD.
+New entries in recent years and continued historical research means that the files now are large spreadsheets.